 Our program uses archaeological inquiry to foster understanding of past and present cultures, improve science education, and enhance citizenship education to help preserve our archaeological legacy.
 We offer virtual connections, outreach programs at your location, and field trips to the Center that support current NGSS and HSS content standards.

-- Supplies provided and delivered to your school for live, interactive archaeology projects
+- Interactive archaeology projects with supplies provided and delivered to your school

-- Enhance the lesson by checking-out a box of artifacts
+- Check-out a box of artifacts to enhance the lesson

-For more information, questions, rates and scheduling, please contact Public Archaeology Director, Stephanie Sandoval at firstname.lastname@example.org
+For more information, rates and scheduling, please contact Public Archaeology Director, Stephanie Sandoval at email@example.com

 Amazingly knowledgeable staff.
 Fun experience for our students.
 Thank you! – Lilly Wageman